Kev-1/ShoppingSlots/README.md

 2. Place all the files on apache2 folder
 3. Import the MySQL database
 4. Edit the database.php to match with your mysql database and credentials
+5. Add a admin user in users database, use sha1 for salt.

 ## Build with
 - HTML5UP - the template used